Are You FP10 Ready?

 UK participation

-For current UK participants in Horizon Europe, while existing collaborative patterns may continue, they should not assume that the post-2027 landscape will simply mirror the current one.
-Instead, organisations should prepare for a range of scenarios, including changes in association conditions, funding rules, or political emphasis.
+For current Horizon Europe participants, existing collaboration may continue, but the post-2027 environment is unlikely to replicate the present.
+Organisations should plan for a range of scenarios, including shifts in association terms, funding rules, and political priorities.

 FP10 timeline